hds-sandbox/bulk_RNAseq_course/develop/02_setup.md

 # Setup for teaching in uCloud

-Access to [Ucloud](https://cloud.sdu.dk) with your account and choose the project `Health data science sandbox` where you have been invited.
+Access [Ucloud](https://cloud.sdu.dk) with your account and choose the project `Health data science sandbox` where you have been invited.

 ![](./img/02_setup/chooseProject.png)